Julian-Held/owl/README.md

 Up to date citation information for NIST ASD is provided here: https://physics.nist.gov/PhysRefData/ASD/Html/verhist.shtml

 When using owl for line broadening calculations, please make sure to cite the sources of the underlying data listed in this readme.

+## Copyright notice for Stark broadening tables
+The Stark broadening tables are distributed by Elsevier und the following copyright notice contained within the publication [Gigosos et al 2003 _Spectrochimica Acta Part B: Atomic Spectroscopy_ **58** 1489–504](https://doi.org/10.1016/S0584-8547(03)00097-1):

+_The data files are copyrighted by the authors(s).
+Readers of Spectrochimica Acta Electronica are permitted by the publisher Elsevier B.V., to copy the materialfor their own private, non-commercial use, and to run the programs according to the instructions provided by the authors.
+No charge for any copies may be requested, neither may the program or any modified version of it be sold or used for commercialpurposes.
+Those who wish to use the data files for commercial purposes should contact the corresponding author at the address given on the hardcopy paper._